ndomako/Test-Win11Compatibility/README.markdown

 - Confirms UEFI firmware and DirectX 12/WDDM 2.0 graphics compatibility.
 - Advises on Microsoft Account requirements (optional in some cases).
 - Outputs a color-coded console report with detailed explanations.
-- Optionally exports results to a CSV file for logging or sharing.
+- Optionally exports results to CSV, XML, or JSON files, or generates an HTML report.
 - Non-invasive, read-only checks with no system modifications.

 ## Requirements